ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 In this document, we use a definition of transparency built over abstract notions of Registry and Receipts.
 Existing transparency systems such as Certificate Transparency are instances of this definition.

 A Claim is an identifiable and non-repudiable Statement made by an Issuer.
 The Issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the Issuer that binds the Statement and its metadata.
-Claims can be made transparent by attaching a proof of Registration by a TS, in the form of a Receipt that countersigns the Claim and witnesses its inclusion in the Registry of a TS.
+Claims can be made transparent by attaching a proof of Registration by a SCITT instance, in the form of a Receipt that countersigns the Claim and witnesses its inclusion in the Registry of a SCITT instance.
 By extension, we may say an Artifact (e.g. a firmware binary) is transparent if it comes with one or more Transparent Claims from its author or owner, though the context should make it clear what type of Claim is expected for a given Artifact.

 Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable: any Artifact that may be used to target a particular user that checks for Receipts must have been recorded in the tamper-proof Registry, and will be subject to scrutiny and auditing by other parties.

 Transparency is implemented by a Registry that provides a consistent, append-only, cryptographically verifiable, publicly available record of entries.
-Implementations of TS may protect their Registry using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
+Implementations of SCITT instance may protect their Registry using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
 A Receipt is an offline, universally-verifiable proof that an entry is recorded in the Registry.
 Receipts do not expire, but it is possible to append new entries that subsume older entries.

 Anyone with access to the Registry can independently verify its consistency and review the complete list of Claims registered by each Issuer.
 However, the Registry of separate Transparency Services are generally disjoint, though it is possible to take a Claim from one Registry and register it again on another (if its policy allows it), so the authorization of the Issuer and of the Registry by the Verifier of the Receipt are generally independent.

 Reputable Issuers are thus incentivized to carefully review their Statements before signing them into Claims.
-Similarly, reputable TS are incentivized to secure their Registry, as any inconsistency can easily be pinpointed by any auditor with read access to the Registry.
-Some Registry formats may also support consistency auditing through Receipts, that is, given two valid Receipts the TS may be asked to produce a cryptographic proof that they are consistent.
-Failure to produce this proof can indicate that the TS operator misbehaved.
+Similarly, reputable SCITT instances are incentivized to secure their Registry, as any inconsistency can easily be pinpointed by any auditor with read access to the Registry.
+Some Registry formats may also support consistency auditing through Receipts, that is, given two valid Receipts the SCITT instance may be asked to produce a cryptographic proof that they are consistent.
+Failure to produce this proof can indicate that the SCITT instance operator misbehaved.

 # Architecture Overview